-Vishwanath, A., Xu, W., & Ngoh, Z. (in-press).
-How do People Protect their Privacy on Social Networking Sites: A Cost-Benefit View.
+Vishwanath, A., Xu, W., & Ngoh, Z. (2018).
+How People Protect their Privacy on Facebook: A Cost-Benefit View.
 The Journal of the American Society for Information Science & Technology.

-Ng, Y.J., Yang, J., & Vishwanath, A. (in-press).
+Ng, Y.J., Yang, J., & Vishwanath, A. (2017).
 To fear or not to fear?
 Applying the social amplification of risk framework on two environmental health risks in Singapore.
 Journal of Risk Research.

-Vishwanath, A. (in-press).
+Vishwanath, A. (2017).
 Common Method Bias.
 The International Encyclopedia of Communication Research Methods.

 Vishwanath, A. (2016).
 Mobile Device Affordance: Explicating How Smartphones Influence The Outcome Of Phishing Attacks.
 Computers in Human Behavior, 63, 198-207.

 Vishwanath, A. (2016).
 Spear Phishing: The Tip of the Spear Used by Cyber Terrorists.
 In M. Khader & L.S.
 Neo (Eds., Home Team Behavioural Sciences Centre, Ministry of Home Affairs, Singapore) Combating Violent Extremism and Radicalisation in the Digital Era, (pp. 469-484).
 IGI Global.

 Vishwanath, A., Harrison, B., & Ng, Y.J.
 (2016).
 Suspicion, Cognition, Automaticity Model (SCAM) of Phishing Susceptibility.
 Communication Research.

 Harrison, B., Svetiva, E., & Vishwanath, A. (2016).
 Individual processing of phishing emails: How attention and elaboration can protect against individual phishing victimization.
 Online Information Review, 40(2), 265-281.